 May we suggest including a glass of dessert wine?
 They often have peachy, honey notes that are a perfect pairing.

 Burrata is a “filled” mozzarella, a specialty of the Apulia region of Italy, the “heel of the boot.”
 The word means “buttery” in Italian.
+It is now being made by American cheese-makers as well.

 A hollow ball of buffalo mozzarella (mozzarella di bufala) is filled with panna, cream that contains scraps of mozzarella left over from mozzarella-making.
 It seems like very fine-grained ricotta.

 Cut into the ball and the cream oozes out.
-While both buttery and creamy it is not overly rich; just overly delicious.
+While both buttery and creamy, it is not overly rich; just overly delicious.

 The leaves are an indicator of freshness: As long as the leaves are still fresh and green, the cheese within is still fresh.
 Dried-out leaves mean a cheese is past its prime.